elastic/harp/README.md

 ## TL;DR.

-Harp is a toolset to handle secret data in a `reproducible` way by providing a way to describe how your value is technically managed and `consistently` associated to a `predictable` secret path with additional metadata (ownership, rotation period, leak severity, etc.).
+Harp is a tool set to handle secret data in a `reproducible` way by providing a way to describe how your value is technically managed and `consistently` associated to a `predictable` secret path with additional metadata (ownership, rotation period, leak severity, etc.).

-These values (path => value) form a `Bundle` stored in an immutable file named a `Container`.
+These values (path ⇒ value) form a `Bundle` stored in an immutable file named a `Container`.
 This `Container` acts as a pivot format to allow Harp commands to communicate and create data management pipelines.

-In addition to that, it provides a `template engine` used to generate various secret values (password, passphrase, crypto keys, etc.) but also as a secret consumer, it merges value placeholders from a file content to render a final configuration file.
+In addition to that, it provides a `template engine` used to generate various confidence values (password, passphrase, crypto keys, etc.) but also as a secret consumer, it merges value placeholders from a file content to render a final configuration file.

-Finally, it provides an `SDK` to allow developers to integrate `Harp` features in their products, and/or extend the Harp pipeline features by creating new [plugins](#plugins).
+Finally, it provides a `SDK` to allow developers to integrate `Harp` features in their products, and/or extend the Harp pipeline features by creating new [plugins](#plugins).